wp-plugins/really-simple-guest-post/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use Really Simple Guest Post Plugin and allow your visitors to submit posts without registration from anywhere on site.
+Really Simple Guest Post Plugin will help you to generate a guest posting form in the simple and easiest way.

 == Description ==
-Add a simple form by using a shortcode that enables your visitors to submit posts without registration.
+Use WordPress Really Simple Guest Post Plugin and allow your visitors to submit posts without registration.
 Anyone will be able to submit post and it will be added automatically as pending post.
 After reviewing you will be decide which posts approved for publish and which are rejected.
 Submitted posts will be included with author name, email address, author url, post title, description and keyword tags.
+Use simple short-code <code>[mag-simple-guest-post redirect="URL" author="username"]</code> (url= by defult it will redirect to home page or you can select any url.
+Author= confirm your selected author) inside page or post content to show guest posting form.

 <h3>All Features:</h3>
 <ul>